 '''

-int nx, ny, someX, someY, someF;

-// <...> some code to initialize nx, ny, someX and someY

-BlockLattice2D<T, DESCRIPTOR> lattice(nx, ny); // instantiate

-BlockLattice

-// <...> some code to initialize dynamics objects of the lattice

 5 T velocity[2];

-lattice.get(someX, someY).computeU(velocity); // compute velocity
+6 lattice.get(someX, someY).computeU(velocity); // compute velocity

-velocity[0] = 0.;
+7 velocity[0] = 0.;

-lattice.get(someX, someY).defineU(velocity); // modify velocity
+8 lattice.get(someX, someY).defineU(velocity); // modify velocity

 '''

 Listing 2.5: Manipulation of data through methods of a Cell

 In this example, the method Cell<T>::computeU() computes the velocity on a cell for you, using its dynamics object.
 Conversely, the method Cell<T>::defineU() modifies the velocity by translating the particle populations into space of moments, modifying the moment of the velocity, and leaving the others as they are.